 Collection consistency generally involves:

-By reducing confusion for consumers and increasing the range of materials and formats collected, collection consistency is expected to improve the supply of recyclates in terms of both quantity and quality. .
-In turn, helping producers meet their recycling obligations under a future EPR system and to create a circular economy where more packaging is recycled, and able to be turned back into food-grade packaging.
+By reducing confusion for consumers and increasing the range of materials and formats collected, collection consistency is expected to improve the supply of recyclates in terms of both quantity and quality.
+In turn, this helps producers meet their recycling obligations under a future EPR system and to create a circular economy where more packaging is recycled, and able to be turned back into food-grade packaging.

 The scope of collection consistency also extends to the collection of food and garden waste.

-By ensuring the same core set of materials are collected across all Local Authorities (LAs), collection consistency will also be crucial to supporting a future mandatory recyclability labelling system under packaging EPR.
+By ensuring the same core set of materials are collected across all local authorities (LAs), collection consistency will also be crucial to supporting any future mandatory recyclability labelling system under packaging EPR.

 Given the interdependency between collection consistency and EPR it is important that policies are aligned across the four UK nations in terms of material, format, scope and implementation timeframes.